bharatsewani1993/Randompasswordgenerator/README.md

-# implementation of randome function to genrate random password in Golang.
+# Implementation of randome function to genrate random password in Golang.